 If you have any of the symptoms listed above, consult with your doctor.

-He or she will listen to your heart with a stethoscope to detect any abnormalities, as well as check your lungs and examine your body for water retention.
+Doctor will auscultate your heart with a stethoscope to detect any abnormalities, as well as check your lungs and examine your body for water retention.

-In some cases, heart valve disease is a birth defect.
+In some cases, heart valve disease is a birth defect or congenital.
 However, this condition is often a medical condition with other causes.

 Some conditions that can lead to heart valve disease are: